 Get exclusive member benefits & effect social change.
 Join Today

 An ABO incompatibility reaction can occur if you receive the wrong type of blood during a blood transfusion.
-It’s a rare but serious and potentially fatal response by your immune system to incompatible blood.
+It’s a rare but serious and potentially fatal response to incompatible blood by your immune system.

-These reactions are extremely rare because doctors are aware of the danger of using the wrong blood during a transfusion.
+These reactions are extremely rare, because doctors are aware of the danger of using the wrong blood during a transfusion.
 There are many precautions in place to reduce the chances of a mistake.
-Your doctor and nurse know what symptoms to look for if a reaction does occur during or after your transfusion.
+Your doctor and nurse know to look for certain symptoms during and after your transfusion that might mean you’re having a reaction.
 This allows them to provide you with treatment as quickly as possible.